 In 2004, after years of operating out of a double-wide classroom trailer, the Center opened a new community and education center in Riverside Park.
 The award-winning facility has themed classrooms designed especially for the school programs.
 In addition there is space dedicated to the community for potlucks, meetings, lectures and recreational activities.
 Call it an Environmental Community Center.

-Today, the Urban Ecology Center has a second location in Washington Park to serve communities and schools on Milwaukee’s west side and work is underway to bring a third location to the Menomonee Valley on Milwaukee’s south side.
+Today, the Urban Ecology Center has two additional locations in Milwaukee: one in Washington Park to serve communities and schools on Milwaukee’s west side and one in the Menomonee Valley on Milwaukee’s south side.
 We are a vibrant and growing organization, serving 77,000+ people each year and protecting and restoring urban green spaces in Milwaukee.